tahasinx/simple-code-editor/README.md

 ## Features

 - **Live code editing** with syntax highlighting (CodeMirror)
+- **Manual code formatting:** Format your code with a single click using the 'Format Code' button (supports HTML, CSS, and JavaScript)
+- **Auto-format on paste:** Code is automatically formatted when pasted into the editor
 - **Run** HTML/CSS/JS code and preview the result instantly
 - **Download** your code as a text file
 - **Theme selection:** Light and Dark (Dracula) themes for the editor